 By Murray Ewing.
-Originally published in Baleful Head #1, 1997
+Originally published in Baleful Head #1, 1997 (with updates at the bottom of the page)

 According to the sleeve notes of his band Deep Fix's 1975 New World's Fair album, Michael Moorcock, "has for years been associated, as no other novelist, with the rock scene."
 His involvement with music began early: "I was fifteen.
 I was playing guitar in a whorehouse."